advanced-go/advanced-go/README.md

 Advanced Go is an exercise in development of architectures to facilitate the development of AI Agents.
 Inspiration for the AI Agent architecture is defined in the AI text book by [Stewart Russell & Peter Norvig][aima].
 The textbook defines an AI Agent as follows:
 ~~~
-An agent is anything that can be viewed as perceiving its environmentthrough sensors and acting upon that environment
+An agent is anything that can be viewed as perceiving its environment through sensors and acting upon that environment
 through effectors.
 ~~~